Skip to content

 Step 2: Identifying the admin account

-Examining the extracted data reveals a user with the ADMIN role:
+In the extracted data, one user has the ADMIN role:

 FieldValue